-The Board noted the Code recommends that the tenure of an independent director should not exceed a cumulative term of nine [9] years.
+The Board noted the Code recommends that the tenure of an independent director should not exceed a cumulative term of nine (9) years.
 The Nominating Committee and the Board have deliberated on the recommendation and hold the view that the ability of an Independent Director to exercise independent judgement is not affected by the length of his service as an Independent Director.
 The suitability and ability of Independent Director to carry out his roles and responsibilities effectively are very much a function of his calibre, experience and personal qualities.
 Restriction on tenure may cause loss of experience and expertise that are important contributors to the efficient working of the Board.

-Pursuant to Recommendation 3.3 of the MCCG 2012 and notwithstanding their long tenure in office, the Board is unanimous in its opinion that Mr. Gan Kim Guan and Mr. Yeo Jon Tian @ Eeyo Jon Thiam, who have served on the Board as an Independent Directors, exceeding a cumulative term of nine (9) years, continues to fulfill the criteria and definition of an Independent Director as set out under Paragraph 1.01 of Listing Requirements.
-Their independence has not been compromised or impaired in any way after having noted the following considerations during the review and assessment of their independence:
+Both the Nominating Committee and the Board have assessed the independence of Mr Gan Kim Guan and Mr. Yeo Jon Tian @ Eeyo Jon Thiam and pursuant to Recommendation 3.3 of the Code and notwithstanding their long tenure in office, the Board is unanimous in its opinion that Mr. Gan Kim Guan and Mr. Yeo Jon Tian @ Eeyo Jon Thiam, who have served on the Board as Independent Directors, exceeding a cumulative term of nine (9) years, continue to fulfill the criteria and definition of an Independent Director as set out under Paragraph I.Ol of Listing Requirements and based on the following justifications:-